K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 Select "Provide Address" -> "Provide Road Name Address DB" on the main screen when you access the site as shown below.
 >![api_platform_dorojuso_02]

-Picture.
+Picture 1.
 Proceeds to a page that provides Addresses

 On the Address Delivery page, you can download the PDF file describing how to use the address data and the most recent address data information.
 Get the latest date information for the "Download full address deployment guide" and full address (final draft).
 Download the information by clicking on the two areas marked in red on the screen below.
 >![api_platform_dorojuso_03]

-Picture.
+Picture 2.
 Download the build guide and final address

 The downloaded "[Guide]Utilization method of making address(full address).pdf" gives you a sense of the structure of the data.
 The specifications of the downloaded address file are defined on page 13 of the document.
 If you look in the center, there is a "building management number" and this information is the primary key.
 >![api_platform_dorojuso_04]

-Picture.
+Picture 3.
 Spec information of “[Guide]Utilization method of making address(full address).pdf”

 The address file is a zipped file that is about 158 MB.
 (As of June 2015) If you unzip this file, you can check the address file with TXT information as below.
 >![api_platform_dorojuso_05]

-picture.
-Address fule list
+picture 4.
+Address file list

 When you unzip the file, it's about 1.85GB.
 This TXT file is a text file with the "|" delimiter and must import data into MySQL.